aochagavia/Thesis/proposal/chapters/background.md

 Existing technology.
 Tell more about Ask-Elle and related things? [@2017askelle]

+## A high-level overview of Ask-Elle's architecture

+The triangle

 ## Program matching

 One of the core components of Ask-Elle is a solver [FIXME: is this the right term?] that compares functions in order to determine whether they are equivalent.
 This is tricky business, as automatically comparing programs in general amounts to solving the halting problem.